PGSBlog/Hyundai-project/README.md

 <h3>RPI4-V2.1 Camera Test</h3>
 Here is the step-by-step guide for those who'll face the same problem:

-make sure your camera is plugged into a camera slot, not the display slot on RPI! (took me a while to notice it) burn Ubuntu Server 20.04 arm 64bit image onto SD card — the image provided on the Turtlebot3 Foxy quickstart guide didn't work for me connect RPI4 to display and keyboard and run through the initial setup: set ubuntu user password (default password is ubuntu and it asks you to reset password on first login) setup networking in /etc/netplan/50-cloud-init.yaml, then run sudo netplan apply.
-In my case, I've set up dhcp for WiFi and static IP for ethernet to be able to connect to the Turtlebot3 from my laptop. make changes to /boot/firmware/config.txt by adding 2 lines at the end start_x=1 gpu_mem=128 sudo apt-get update && sudo apt-get upgrade sudo apt-get install v4l-utils and then sudo modprobe bcm2835-v4l2 reboot and reconnect via SSH
+0. make sure your camera is plugged into a camera slot, not the display slot on RPI! (took me a while to notice it)
+1. burn Ubuntu Server 20.04 arm 64bit image onto SD card — the image provided on the Turtlebot3 Foxy quickstart guide didn't work for me
+2. connect RPI4 to display and keyboard and run through the initial setup:

+set ubuntu user password (default password is ubuntu and it asks you to reset password on first login) setup networking in /etc/netplan/50-cloud-init.yaml, then run sudo netplan apply.
+In my case, I've set up dhcp for WiFi and static IP for ethernet to be able to connect to the Turtlebot3 from my laptop.

+3.make changes to /boot/firmware/config.txt by adding 2 lines at the end python''' start_x=1
+gpu_mem=128
+'''
+sudo apt-get update && sudo apt-get upgrade sudo apt-get install v4l-utils and then sudo modprobe bcm2835-v4l2 reboot and reconnect via SSH